Mahan-class destroyer: Wartime modifications

-In January 1945, removal of two quadruple torpedo tubes was authorized to permit substitution of two 40 mm quad mounts.
-In June, removal of the third centerline tube was authorized to make way for two 40 mm twin mounts abreast of the aft stack.
-All ships receiving these AA modifications were to have directors installed with their new 40 mm mounts; these Mark 51s were to be replaced by new blind-firing GFFC Mark 63 installations with radar.
+In January 1945, as part of the anti-Kamikaze refit program, removal of the two waist torpedo tubes was authorized, providing enough weight margin to replace the two 40 mm twin mounts with quads.
+Ultimately only Lamson was modified to this configuration.
+In June, removal of the third centerline tube was authorized to make way for two 40 mm twin mounts abreast of the aft stack for a total of two quad and two twin mounts.
+All Oerlikons were removed except two mounts forward of the bridge, upgraded from singles to twins.
+Only Shaw received the twelve Bofors configuration, and when inclined after the refit she was found to be too top-heavy and had to land one of her 5-inch/38s.
+This largely negated the improved anti-aircraft armament and Commander Destroyers Pacific insisted she be reassigned to the Atlantic Fleet.
+All ships receiving these AA modifications were to have additional directors installed with their new 40 mm mounts; these Mark 51s were to be replaced by new blind-firing GFFC Mark 63 installations with radar, but Shaw at minimum retained four Mark 51s.